BMCV/segmetrics/README.md

 [![Anaconda-Server Badge](https://img.shields.io/conda/v/bioconda/segmetrics.svg?label=Version)](https://anaconda.org/bioconda/segmetrics)
 [![Anaconda-Server Badge](https://img.shields.io/conda/dn/bioconda/segmetrics.svg?label=Downloads)](https://anaconda.org/bioconda/segmetrics)

-The goal of this package is to provide a low-effort and standardized was of evaluating the performance of segmentation methods in biomedical image analysis and beyond, and to fasciliate the comparison of different methods.
+The goal of this package is to provide a low-threshold and standardized way of evaluating the performance of segmentation methods in biomedical image analysis and beyond, and to fasciliate the comparison of different methods.
 This package currently only supports 2-D image data, which may be extended to 3-D in the future.

 The following *region-based* performance measures are currently implemented: